hanubeki/dake/README.md

     * It will require post-alpha2 build.

 ##Known problems##
-* Active hold head has offset if Visual Delay is set
+* Active hold head has offset if Visual Delay is set.
-* Crash when attempt to play beat-double5 chart.

 Fllowing problems are not confirmed in alpha 2:
 * Crash while playing Springtime pump-single Expert (bundled with SM5)